KatagiriLeo/Titanic_Dataset/README.md

 ## 📊 Dataset

 The dataset is included within the Seaborn library and provides demographic and survival information for passengers aboard the Titanic.
+Additional features were created through one-hot encoding.

 Key columns include: